xta0/xta0.me/_posts/2023-06-30-Swift-modules-2.md

 Undefined symbol: _OBJC_CLASS_$_MyLoggerInternal
 ```

 The issue here is that the static library doesn't contain any symbols from the `MyLoggerInternal` module.
 We will resolve this error shortly.
 Now let's revisit our module map definition.
-As the name suggests, `MyLoggerInternal` is module private to `MyLogger`.
+As the name suggests, `MyLoggerInternal` is a module private to `MyLogger`.
 It is implementation details that shouldn't be exposed externally.
 Therefore, this module shouldn't be revealed in the module map.

-To workaround this, we can use a undocumented feature called [`@implementation_detail`](https://forums.swift.org/t/update-on-implementation-only-imports/26996).
+To workaround this, we can use [a undocumented feature](https://forums.swift.org/t/update-on-implementation-only-imports/26996) called `@implementation_detail`.
 Essentially, we just need to add this keyword before the import directive:

 ```swift
 @_implementationOnly import MyLoggerInternal